scrabbletank/farhome-rules/rulesdoc.md

 ##### Incapacitated
 An incapacitated creature takes no actions and automatically fails Strength and Dexterity saves.
 While incapacitated they grant combat advantage to adjacent attackers, and attacks and maneuvers that deal physical damage deal an extra wound die per critical against them.

+##### Inspired
+An Inspired creature may add a die to any roll they make within the timeframe.
+The type of die added depends on the source of inspiration.
+Dice added by inspiration follow the same rules as other additional dice; you may choose to add the die after seeing the result of the roll.
+Adding a die to a roll ends this condition.

 ##### Invisible
 Invisible creatures cannot be perceived with normal sight, but still make noise.
 Single target attacks, spells, and maneuvers against an invisible creature add 2 terrible dice to their rolls.